SoftUni-Internal/interactive-content/Java RO/04-List/05-Homework-RO.md

 | course start | |

 **Comments:**
-- We receive the initial schedule.
+- We receive the initial schedule
-- Next, we add Databases lesson, because it doesn`t exist.
+- Next, we add Databases lesson, because it does not exist
-- We Insert at the given index lesson Arrays, because its not present in the schedule.
+- We Insert at the given index lesson Arrays, because its not present in the schedule
-- After receiving the last command and removing lesson Lists, we print the whole schedule.
+- After receiving the last command and removing lesson Lists, we print the whole schedule

 ### Exemplu